NEW AMERICANA RECORD

 Motivated by a desire to speak up against human trafficking, 2009 saw the release of GJ and the PimpKillers, a concept album that featured the then pre-Red Hot Chili Peppers guitarist Josh Klinghoffer.
 Her third record, Darkness Overshadowed (2012), was produced by Mick Harvey and also featured James Cruickshank (The Cruel Sea) on guitar and keyboards.

-In 2019 she will release her next record, an Americana/Indie Country collection of 10 songs steeped in the traditions of original country artists such as Loretta Lynn and Hank Williams, with a dose of gospel and a post-punk touch, once again featuring multi-instrumentalist Mick Harvey.
+On May 10th 2019 she will release her next record, an Americana/Indie Country collection of 10 songs steeped in the traditions of original country artists such as Loretta Lynn and Hank Williams, with a dose of gospel and a post-punk touch, once again featuring multi-instrumentalist Mick Harvey.